galaxyproject/planemo/docs/appliance.rst

 Launching the Appliance (Vagrant)
 ==================================

-The latest version`Vagrant`_ version of the planemo appliance can be found `here <https://images.galaxyproject.org/planemo/latest.box>`_.
+The latest `Vagrant`_ version of the planemo appliance can be found `here <https://images.galaxyproject.org/planemo/latest.box>`_.
 Once you have installed `Vagrant`_ (`download now <http://www.vagrantup.com/downloads>`_), the appliance can be enabled by first creating a `Vagrantfile` in your tool